-- Either look around for video cameras, or ask a friend and take pictures of their locations.
+- Look around for video cameras or ask a friend to take pictures of their locations.

-- Write down on a piece of paper or in a notebook if you saw any store employees in that area before you fell, while the accident happened or afterward.
+- Write down on paper or in a notebook if you saw any store employees in that area before you fell, while the accident happened or afterward.

-- Check and see if anyone else in the area where you fell spotted the accumulated water or other negligence that caused your accident.
+- Check if anyone else in the area where you fell spotted the accumulated water or other negligence that caused your accident.

 - Take photographs of your injuries.

-- Keep the clothing and shoes you were wearing when you were injured, and place them in a plastic bag for safekeeping.
+- Keep the clothing and shoes you wore when injured and place them in a plastic bag for safekeeping.

 - Use a logbook to record how your injury symptoms have progressed, along with receipts of your outlying costs for treatment.

 Please take the time to watch the following video by attorney Ed Smith:Slip and Fall Accident Compensation